osklar0328/LoginParseDemo/README.md

 * Set your Parse application id and client key in AppDelegate.m

-- If you get compiler errors, try the following:
+- If you get compiler errors, try the following command in your Mac OS X Terminal:
 			1. `cd /Your/Path/To/LoginParseDemo`
 			2. `pod install`
 			3. Build and run the project